The information in this article applies to:

 - Click the Select Objects button, then click on the partition to select it.
 Using the edit handles, move it to the desired location and resize it as needed.

-- If the partition bumps into other objects as you try to move it, press the Ctrl key on your keyboard as you move it to override any move restrictions.
+- If the partition bumps into other objects as you try to move it, press the Ctrl/Command key on your keyboard as you move it to override any restrictions.

-- If you need additional partitions of the same size, click the Copy/Paste edit button and as before click in an empty space on the wall to place your copy at that location, then move the copy into position.
+- If you need additional partitions of the same size, click the Copy/Paste edit button and, as before, click in an empty space on the wall to place your copy at that location.
+The partition could then be moved into position.

 - When your partitions are in place, select Build> Cabinet> Shelf from the menu, then click in an empty space along the wall to place your first shelf.

 - Move it into position and resize it as necessary.